Professor Andrew Prescott

 Aspects of British social history including the Peasants’ Revolt of 1381 and the history of Freemasonry and fraternal organisations

 Andrew is currently working on a study of the relationship between the digital humanities and wider theoretical developments in the arts and humanities.
-Part of this work will be presented in his inaugural lecture in the Department of Digital Humanities in 2012.
+Part of this work was presented in his inaugural lecture in the Department of Digital Humanities in 2012.
 Forthcoming articles include ‘Digital Transformations in the Library’ in Evaluating & Measuring the Value, Use and Impact of Digital Collections, edited by Lorna Hughes (Facet Publishing, 2011) and contributions to Le Monde Maçonnique, an encylopaedia of eighteenth-century Freemasons edited by Cecile Revauger and Charles Porset.

 Among the project advisory groups on which Andrew has recently served are Early English Manuscripts 1060-1220 (Universities of Leicester and Leeds), Imaging the Bible in Wales (University of Wales Lampeter) and Monastic Wales (University of Wales Lampeter and Aberystwyth University).